argoproject/navis-documentcloud/readme.txt

 == Installation ==

-1. Upload the navis-documentcloud directory to `wp-content/plugins/wordpress-documentcloud`
+1. Upload the wp-documentcloud directory to `wp-content/plugins/wp-documentcloud`
 2. Activate the plugin
 3. In your posts, add documents using the DocumentCloud button, or the `[documentcloud]` shortcode.